El Roi Ltd

 Interview Processes and Assessment Criteria

 Our interview process is structured and competency-based, designed to objectively assess candidates against role-specific criteria and our organisational values.
 All interviews are conducted by trained personnel using standardised questions and scoring matrices to ensure fairness and consistency in assessment.
+All interview panels must include at least two members, one of whom must be a senior manager or director of El Roi Ltd, and all panel members must have completed safer recruitment training.

 Induction Requirements and Timescales